weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

 12. ***Dinosaur has the tendency to move upwards?????***[Maybe not]

-13. Experiment on corpse eating
+13. Experiment on corpse eating[/]

 14. Change menu description

+15. change constant to uppercase